 Consider signing up for home-delivered meals so that you and your loved ones do not have to worry about cooking or ordering food.
 You can get nutritious, affordable meals delivered to someone’s home through Meals On Wheels.

 Living alone does not always mean a person is lonely.
 But, it can be a factor that leads to social isolation in our aging populations.
 Knowing the causes and signs of social isolation can help us protect seniors from feeling lonely and disconnected.

 Do you know someone who might be feeling isolated?
 VANTAGE RSVP’s Telecare program provides a friendly phone call from a trained and compassionate volunteer.
-VANTAGE Behavioral Health Solutions provides quality mental health services and specializes in older adults.
-If an individual is unable to come to our Akron office, we can send a counselor to them in Summit County.
+VANTAGE partners with the Blick Center for quality mental health services that specialize in older adults.

 Call us at 330-253-4597 for more information or visit our programs and services page.